Lactose intolerance – Hands off milk, right?

 Lactose intolerance = milk allergy?

-It is important to distinguish lactose intolerance from milk allergy.
+It is important to distinguish lactose intolerance, more rarely called lactose intolerance, from milk allergy.
 While people who have a milk allergy can react to even the smallest amounts of milk, people with a lactose intolerance can consume a certain amount of milk or milk products without experiencing severe negative symptoms afterwards.

 The cause of lactose intolerance is always a deficiency of the enzyme lactose.
 However, a distinction can be made as to how this deficiency occurs.
 There are two different types: